Taguig: Late 20th and early 21st centuries (1986–present)

 In 1986, President Ferdinand Marcos issued Proclamation No. 2475, which transferred control of the Fort Bonifacio area to Makati and reserved the area for military personnel and their dependents.
 The Municipality of Taguig then contested the presidential proclamation, which resulted in a territorial dispute with Makati.

+On November 29, 1989, President Corazon Aquino issued Proclamation No. 498, honoring residents of Barrio Tipas, Tagig, who fought and died at the hands of Japanese forces.

 In 1998, Republic Act No. 8487 was enacted, pushing for the cityhood of Taguig.
 The resulting plebiscite on April 25, 1998, showed that the citizens were against the cityhood.
 A recent petition to the Supreme Court sought a recount of the plebiscite and on February 19, 2004, the Supreme Court ordered the Commission on Elections to conduct a recount.
 The recount showed that the majority of residents did want the municipality of Taguig to become a city, with 21,105 "yes" and 19,460 "no".
 Subsequently, Taguig became a city on December 8, 2004.

 In 2008, the Taguig City Council created ten new barangays – Central Bicutan, New Lower Bicutan, Fort Bonifacio, Katuparan, North Signal Village, South Signal Village, South Daanghari, North Daanghari, Pinagsama, San Miguel, and Tanyag – by virtue of City Ordinance Nos.
 24–27, 57–61, 67–69, and 78, Series of 2008, carving them out from the initial 18 barangays.
 After a successful plebiscite in December 2008, the creation was approve, thus the number of barangays in the city was increased from 10 to 28.

-In 2011, during 424th foundation day, Mayor Lani Cayetano took pride in calling the city a "Probinsyudad" (a portmanteau of Tagalog words of Spanish origin probinsya and syudad) because it is the only remaining city in Metro Manila which has the amenities of a highly urbanized city and of a province, what with its more than 10 km of lakeshore, with farmers, fishermen, old churches, a historic lighthouse, and with people whose virtue of pagtutulungan is still very much alive.
+In 2011, during 424th foundation day, Mayor Lani Cayetano took pride in calling the city a "Probinsyudad" (a portmanteau of Tagalog words of Spanish origin probinsya and syudad) because it is the only remaining city at that time in Metro Manila which has the amenities of a highly urbanized city and the features of a province.
+The city has more than 10 km of lakeshore, and still has farmers, fishermen, old churches, historic buildings, and its citizens whose virtue of pagtutulungan is still very much alive.
 The word "Probinsyudad" was registered as the city's trademark with the Intellectual Property Office of the Philippines (IPOPHL) in March 2024.

 Aerial view of the Fort Bonifacio Military Reservation area, which was officially recognized as part of Taguig in 2023 following the Supreme Court's decision favoring Taguig in its decades-long territorial dispute with Makati.